-To use the HMC user interface to remove a part in a system or expansion unit that is managed by HMC Version 7, or later, follow these steps:
+To remove a part in a system or expansion unit that is managed by HMC Version 7, or later, complete the following steps:

 - 1. In the navigation area, expand Systems Management > Servers. - 2.
 Select the managed system from which you are removing a part. - 3.
-In the Tasks area, expand Serviceability > Hardware > MES Tasks > Remove FRU - 4.
-In the Add/Install/Remove Hardware Remove FRU, Select FRU Type window, select the system or enclosure from which you are removing the part. - 5.
-From the list, select the type of part you are removing, and click Next. - 6.
-From the list, select the location of the part you are removing, and click Add. - 7.
+In the Tasks area, expand Serviceability > Hardware > MES Tasks > Remove FRU

+- 4. In the Add/Install/Remove Hardware Remove FRU, Select FRU Type window, select the system or enclosure from which you are removing the part. - 5.
+Select the type of part that you are removing, and click Next. - 6.
+Select the location of the part that you are removing, and click Add. - 7.
 After the part is listed in the Pending Actions section, click Launch Procedure and follow the instructions to remove the part.